jar398/listtools/doc/diff-tool-notes.md

 Things to note:
   - a synonym can match either a synonym or an accepted
-  - a subspecies might match a species or synonym, if not better option is available
+  - a subspecies might match a species or synonym, if no better option is available

 For example, a record in checklist A with `canonicalName` _Saguinus labiatus thomasi_ (a subspecies) could record-match to a record with